CloudTomography/AT3D/README.md

   3. Vector or scalar radiative transfer.
   4. Open or periodic boundary conditions.

-* Local optimization procedures are included for recovery of the microphysical or optical properties of atmospheric constituents (retrieval of surface BRDF is not currently supported.
+* Local optimization procedures are included for recovery of the microphysical or optical properties of atmospheric constituents.
+  1. The linearization used in the optimization employs an approximation to the Frechet derivatives of the RTE developed by Levis et al. [[3]].
 * Each RTE solution is serial (**unlike SHDOM**) but independent wavelengths and pixel radiance calculations are parallelized using either MPI or a multi-threading shared memory framework.
-* Wide field-of-view radiances can be estimated and arbitrary observation geometries are supported.
+* Wide field-of-view radiances can be calculated and arbitrary observation geometries are supported.
 Defaults for both Perspective and Orthographic sensor geometries are included.
 * Mie & Rayleigh scattering optical property calculations.
 Optical properties of other species (e.g. non-spherical ice or aerosol or absorbing gases) can be included but must be calculated externally.
 * Microphysical/optical properties can be generated or be read from netCDF or the SHDOM/i3rc file format.

-Future Improvements:
+###Future Improvements:

 * Add additional sensor geometries (cross-track scan, push-broom).
 * Parallelize RTE solution with MPI.